hbctraining/DGE_workshop/lessons/03_DEG_deseq2.md

 These numbers should be identical to those we generated initially when we had run the function `estimateSizeFactors(dds)`.
 Take a look at the total number of reads for each sample using `colSums(counts(dds))`. *How do the numbers correlate with the size factor?*

+Now take a look at the total depth after normalization using `colSums(counts(dds, normalized=T))`, how do the values across samples compare with the total counts taken for each sample?

 > *NOTE:* it can be advantageous to calculate gene-specific normalization factors (size factors) to account for further sources of technical biases such as differing dependence on GC content, gene length or the like, and these can be supplied to DESeq2 instead of using the median of ratios method.

 > *NOTE:* A very popular normalization metric that is cited in the literature and used quite frequently is **RPKM/FPKM** (Reads Per Kilobase Million).
 Recent studies have shown that these metrics **should not be used**.
 [This video by StatQuest](http://www.rna-seqblog.com/rpkm-fpkm-and-tpm-clearly-explained/) is a great resource for understanding why not.
 Briefly, RNA-seq differential expression is about comparing proportions of expression.
 Because of the order of operations when computing RPKM/FPKM (scale by sequencing depth, followed by gene length), each sample becomes a pie of different size.
 Therefore, when we try to compare proportions from those pies to one another it is no longer a fair comparison (i.e 1/3 of a 6" pie is much smaller than 1/3 of a 10" pie).